MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls/getObject.md

 `formContext.getControl(arg).getObject();`

 > [!NOTE]
 > This method should be used after the [onreadystatecomplete](../events/onreadystatecomplete.md) event is triggered.
-If this is triggered before, then there is chance that the call to `getObject()` will fail.
+If this is used before, then there is chance that the call to `getObject()` will fail.

 ## Return Value

 **Type**: Object

 **Description**: Object depends on the type of control:
-- An IFRAME returns the [IFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) element from the Document Object Model (DOM).
+- An IFRAME and HTML web resource returns the [IFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) element from the Document Object Model (DOM).